 In 2021, Belgian Red Cross published its updated evidence-based first aid manual for laypeople, titled ‘Help!
 First aid for everyone’.
 In updating this manual, we followed the rigorous methodology of the AGREE II instrument, which is the current gold standard used for guideline development.

 Just like in 2017, we submitted this updated guideline for validation by the Belgian Centre for Evidence-Based Medicine (Cebam), an independent scientific institute that assesses the methodological quality of clinical practice guidelines in Belgium.
 After going through the validation process, we obtained the renewal of our certificate of “high-quality evidence-based guideline”.
+The partial guideline, covering 6 first aid themes, can be consulted here (content in Dutch).

 Each year, Belgian Red Cross volunteers provide preventive medical aid at more than 8000 events, such as music festivals, sports events or city festivals.
 Adequate on-site first aid delivery is one of the cornerstones of ensuring a safe event.
 Together with Belgian Red Cross Relief Service, CEBaP researchers have been working on a tool to scientifically underpin pre-event planning and resource provision at these events.
 We analyzed the data captured in our in-house MedTRIS (Medical Triage and Registration Informatics System) database to identify factors that are associated with higher medical usage rates at mass gatherings.